+353-1-416-8900REST OF WORLD

 • ID: 5011979

-• However, the major restraints for this market are a ban on forage production and ecological factors such as scarce water resources in the country.
+However, the major restraints for this market are a ban on forage production and ecological factors such as scarce water resources in the country.
 In 2019, the Saudi Arabian government announced a ban on the cultivation of green fodder (forages) and replaced it with imported sources.
-This is expected to increase the demand for imported high-protein alfalfa but is expected to lead to a decrease in the area harvested for alfalfa.
+This is anticipated to increase the demand for imported high-protein alfalfa but will lead to a decrease in the area harvested for alfalfa.
+Moreover, locally produced compound feed has become more price-competitive, due to the strong incentives offered by the Saudi government to encourage compound feed production.
+The Saudi government offers interest-free loans and provides import subsidies for thirty-one feed ingredients, including yellow corn, soybean meal, and barley, to boost the expansion of feed processing facilities and help reduce the country's heavy reliance on huge forage imports including alfalfa.
+Hence, imported forage including alfalfa would be used only as an ingredient to produce compound feed, and not be offered for direct livestock feeding.
+Thus, the shift toward the compound feed is potentially limiting the growth of the alfalfa market in the country.

 Rising Demand for Quality Hay for Livestock and Dairy Production

-• Livestock is a major factor responsible for the growth of the Saudi Arabian alfalfa market.
 Livestock products remain the desired food for nutritional value and taste across major parts of Saudi Arabia.
 Saudi farmers heavily rely on imported alfalfa hay to increase meat and dairy production.
 According to the Food and Agriculture Organization Corporate Statistical (FAOSTAT), the country's livestock population has risen over the past few years.
-The number of cattle and buffalo stocks was 700,000 heads in 2021, up from 567,040 in 2019.
+The number of poultry bird stocks was 210,360 heads in 2022, up from 206,748 in 2021.
+Additionally, the rising demand has witnessed a significant increase in meat production.
+In 2022, poultry meat led the production with 1,130,095.6 metric tons, up from 930,221.9 metric tons in 2021, followed by sheep and goat meat at 153,596 metric tons.

-Ban on Forage Crop Cultivation in Saudi Arabia (leading increased imports)
+Saudi Arabia's Ban on Forage Crop Cultivation Sparks Surge in Imports

-• Hence, Saudi Arabia's decision to phase out forage production will likely increase the demand for imported high-protein alfalfa hay in the near future.
+Hence, Saudi Arabia's decision to phase out forage production will likely increase the demand for imported high-protein alfalfa hay shortly.
 For instance, the imports of alfalfa have increased significantly in recent years.
-In 2021, the total import value for alfalfa meals accounted for around USD 65.5 million, which increased from USD 31.3 million in 2018.
+According to the ITC Trade Map, in 2022, the total import value for alfalfa meals accounted for around USD 67.6 million, which increased from USD 56.4 million in 2020.

 Additional Benefits: